 About My Process.

 I’m an auto didact artist from Washington DC, living and working in Los Angeles.
 I work primarily in oil pastels with a penchant for watercolor and graphite powder.
-I often employ bold colors and emotive tableau with empirical evidence in a contemporary manner.
+I often employ bold colors and emotive tableau with empirical evidence.

 My work has been shown in solo and group exhibits, television broadcasts and print publications.
 The work has also made it’s way to institutions and private collections across the U.S. and abroad.